cynprentice/wats1030-manipulating-text/README.md

 ## Stretch Goals

 * Play Tetris in Emacs.
 Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
 * How do you turn on line numbering in Vi?
 Emacs?
-(Type your answer here.)
+Vi: :set number
+Emacs: M-x linum-mode
 * Explore the Emacs file browser mode.
 Describe how it works here.
+The Emacs file browswer mode is really neat!
+C-x d enters it into the file browser mode.
+Then you can navigate through the folders and files, make new folders (+), sort the view of the files (s).
+Enter opens the selected folder or file and ^ sends you back up a level.
+I'm sure there's much more for me to learn as well!